Councils get more Gurkha funding

 "Over the last couple of years, services in Aldershot and Farnborough have been under great pressure due to the arrival of a large number of Gurkha soldiers and their dependents.

-"The funding will allow us to continue our work locally and share our expertise with other local authorities so they can better support Gurkha veterans and their families and make it easier for them to settle there."'Our duty'
+"The funding will allow us to continue our work locally and share our expertise with other local authorities so they can better support Gurkha veterans and their families and make it easier for them to settle there."

 William Shuttlewood OBE, director of the Gurkha Welfare Trust, said it was a "much-needed initiative ".